-The CSR is inserted into the JWS payload along with the requested time frame of the certificate application.
+The TNAuthList identifier is inserted into the JWS payload along with the requested time frame of the certificate application.
+The TNAuthList identifier, as defined in [draft-ietf-acme-authority-token-tnauthlist], consists of a type field set to "TNAuthList", and a value field containing the base64 encoding of the TN Authorization List certificate ASN.1 object defined in [RFC 8226].
 The request is signed using the private key used in the ACME registration with the STI-CA.

-2) The STI-CA ACME server shall look into the CSR request as standard process.
-However, for the SHAKEN certificate management specifically, different from a typical domain validation, it shall use the specific “type” identifier of “TNAuthList” and include a key of “value” which is a Service Provider Code.
-An example of this identifier is:

-"identifier": {

-"type": "TNAuthList",

-"value":["1234"]

-}

-This identifier will be used in the authorization challenge that will be shown incorporated into the authorization object below.

-This service provider code shall correspond to the service provider code provided in the STI-PA token.

-3) Upon successful processing of the application request, a challenge authorization response from the ACME server is sent back, as shown in the following example:
+2) Upon successful processing of the application request, the STI-CA sends a 201 (Created) response containing the newly created order object, as shown in the following example:

 HTTP/1.1 201 Created